-5. You can also share a photo or a video.
-Just tap A. This will open the Share page.
-Type a short description of the photo in the Write something or use @ to mention someone field.
-Then tap O. This will make a pop-up window appear.
+5. You can also share a photo.
+Just tap Photo.
+This will open the Pick a photo page.
+Tap the photo that you want to include in your post.
+Then tap Choose.
+This will add the photo to your post.
+Type a short description of the photo or video into the Write something or use @ to mention someone field.